Pdominguez15/check-stock-size-backend/README.md

 ## Usage

+The application exposes the following endpoints:

+1. /v1/sendMail
-The application exposes a /v1/sendMail endpoint that accepts a POST request with the following data:
+   This endpoint accepts a POST request with the following data:

 - email: The email address of the recipient of the email.
 - product: The name of the product that has come back in stock.